chains-project/ghasum/SPECIFICATION.md

 If the process fails an attempt should be made to remove the created file (if removing fails the error is ignored).

+### `ghasum list`

+Regardless of the existence of the checksum file, the process will find all actions used by the target (see [Collecting Actions]) and report them in a hierarchical (i.e., showing transitive dependency relations) to the user.

 ### `ghasum update`

 If the checksum file does not exist the process shall exit immediately with an